 The Council is a territorial local authority, as defined in the Local Government Act 2002.
-The Council's principal activities are outlined within this Annual Plan and the 2024 - 2034 Long Term Plan.
+The Council's principal activities are outlined the primary objective of the Council is to provide infrastructure and public services for the community for social benefit rather than making a financial return.
+Accordingly, the Council has designated itself and the Group as public benefit entities for financial reporting purposes, within this Annual Plan and the 2024 - 2034 Long Term Plan.